i2group/analyze/documentation/developer_essentials_troubleshooting.md

 To determine whether an application failed, check the console log for the server, and the application log for the application that you were trying to use.
 If there is an exception, you must resolve the problem that caused it.

 To determine whether there is a problem with HTTP server configuration or application deployment, attempt to view the application directly in your web browser.
-For example, navigate to http://localhost:9082/*datasource-guid*.
+For example, navigate to http://localhost:9082/<span class="keyword parmname">datasource-guid</span>.
 A correct deployment displays a basic HTML page.

-Note: You can obtain *datasource-guid* by opening `server.xml`.
+Note: You can obtain <span class="keyword parmname">datasource-guid</span> by opening `server.xml`.
 In the `<webApplication>` element, the `war-name` attribute is human-readable, while the `context-root` attribute contains the GUID that you need.

 If you see HTTP error 404 instead of a basic HTML page, then the application is not deployed.
 In most cases, you can resolve the problem by following the procedure for clearing the **Run applications directly from the workspace** check box.
 However, you might have to intervene more forcefully:

 1. In Eclipse, refresh the project that represents WebSphere Application Server Liberty Profile.
 2. In that project, expand the `servers/i2analyze/apps` directory.

-    If the directory contains a `project-name.war.xml` file instead of a `project-name.war` subdirectory, then the application is not deployed.
+    If the directory contains a `project-name`.war.xml file instead of a `project-name`.war subdirectory, then the application is not deployed.

 3. In the **Servers** tab, double-click the **i2analyze** server to open the **i2analyze** tab in the top part of the Eclipse application window.
 4. Make certain of the **Run applications directly from the workspace** setting: